fmi/java-course/05-generics/lab/README.md

      *
      * @param utilityType The utility type used for the costs' calculation.
      * @param billable    The billable building for which the utility costs will be calculated.
-     * @return The cost of the specified utility for the billable building, rounded up to two decimal places.
+     * @return The cost of the specified utility for the billable building.
      * @throws IllegalArgumentException if the utility or billable is null.
      */
     <T extends Billable> double getUtilityCosts(UtilityType utilityType, T billable);